 Supriya Roy lives in Kolkata

-Supriya Roy retired as a librarian and continues to be an avid reader.
+Supriya Roy retired as a teacher and continues to be an avid reader.
 She is now a freelance writer and lives in Kolkata.

 - .A 19th century religious movement started in Bengal to reform superstitions, prejudices and corrupt practices within Hinduism